-When the stem end of a tomato remains green or yellowish, it is aptly called "Green Shoulders."
+When the stem end of a tomato remains green or yellowish, it is aptly called "green shoulders."
 This is different from tomatoes that merely haven't finished ripening.
 With green shoulders, the green area is noticeably firmer or harder than the ripened part of the fruit.
-It's easy to spot on tomatoes that change from green to another color, like red or yellow, but it can also occur on tomatoes that remain green, like 'Aunt Ruby's.'
+It's easy to spot on tomatoes that change from green to another color, like red or yellow, but it can also occur on tomatoes that remain green, like Aunt Ruby's.

-What Causes Green Shoulders on Tomatoes?
+Causes of Green Shoulders on Tomatoes

 Normally the chlorophyll in an unripe tomato starts to break down at the blossom end and continues around and up the fruit.
 Green shoulders occur when the chlorophyll either does not break down as the fruit ripens or if it breaks down too slowly.
 This can occur for a couple of reasons, both weather-related.
 First, green shoulders can be caused by too much direct sun exposure.
 It may also manifest when temperatures remain high for a prolonged period of time.

 Once you notice green or yellow shoulders appearing on your ripened tomatoes, it's too late to correct it.
 Like blossom end rot and cracking, once the final symptom appears, there's nothing to be done.
 You can, however, take a couple of steps to try to prevent these shoulder problems before they occur.

-1. Make sure your tomato plants have plenty of foliage to shield the tomato fruits.
+Make sure your tomato plants have plenty of foliage to shield the tomato fruits.
 Although tomato plants love heat and need plenty of sunshine to ripen their fruits, the sun doesn't have to shine directly on the fruits themselves.
 If you are having a particularly hot summer, the fruits will appreciate some cover.
 Go easy on pruning your tomato plants.

-2. Choose tomato varieties that are less prone to the problem.
+Choose tomato varieties that are less prone to the problem.
 Green shoulders seem to affect more heirloom varieties than hybrids.
 Not all heirlooms are prone to it, so don't give up on them entirely.
 You probably won't find tomatoes labeled as resistant to green or yellow shoulders, but you may find descriptions that tell you when a variety is prone to it.

 If you're having a hot summer and all your tomatoes seem to be struggling with shoulder problems, you can try picking them when they are just starting to blush red and bring them out of the sun to finish ripening.
 Unfortunately, you may be compromising some of the vine-ripened flavors by doing this, so it's only for extreme cases.